 Notes buyers ask aloud when time is short

-They ask to see truck circulation during a live delivery if listing teams can arrange it without disrupting operations.
+They ask to see truck circulation during a live delivery if the seller can arrange it without disrupting operations.
 They ask whether roof work was capitalized or patched, and whether tenant improvement allowances in the flyer match suites that still show prior occupant equipment.

 Reuse industrial site visit checklist for Georgia buyers categories so late May walks do not skip power, roof, or yard rights because the broker ran long on the first stop.